Macil/vkQuake/readme.md

 * [Git for Windows](https://github.com/git-for-windows/git/releases)
 * A [Vulkan-capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility) with the appropriate drivers installed
+* Install Rust using rustup: https://www.rust-lang.org/tools/install
+* Install LLVM by running "LLVM-VERSION-win64.exe" file from https://github.com/llvm/llvm-project/releases.
+You must pick the option to enable adding LLVM to the system PATH (either for all users or the current user).
+(This is needed for rust-bindgen.)
 * Install the latest [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
 Log out and back in after installation to make sure environment variables are set.
-* Install Rust using rustup: https://www.rust-lang.org/tools/install
-* Install LLVM by running "LLVM-VERSION-win64.exe" (or "-win32.exe") file from https://github.com/llvm/llvm-project/releases.
-This is needed for rust-bindgen.

 ### Visual Studio

-* Install [Visual Studio Community](https://www.visualstudio.com/products/free-developer-offers-vs) with Visual C++ component.
+* Install [Visual Studio Community](https://www.visualstudio.com/products/free-developer-offers-vs) with the "Desktop development with C++" workload selected.

 Open the Visual Studio solution, `Windows\VisualStudio\vkquake.sln`, select the desired configuration and platform, then build the solution.